NUBIC/ncs_navigator_core/README.md

 #### Center-specific setup

-Core uses [ncs_navigator_configuration][] for shared configuration of the NCS Navigator suite applications.
+Cases uses [ncs_navigator_configuration][] for shared configuration of the NCS Navigator suite applications.
 Most configuration properties are documented in its [sample configuration][ncsn_conf_sample].
-Core looks for the configuration in its default location, `/etc/nubic/ncs/navigator.ini`.
+Cases looks for the configuration in its default location, `/etc/nubic/ncs/navigator.ini`.

 [ncs_navigator_configuration]: https://github.com/NUBIC/ncs_navigator_configuration
 [ncsn_conf_sample]: http://rubydoc.info/gems/ncs_navigator_configuration/file/sample_configuration.ini

-To further customize Core for your center, add one or more of the following configuration elements to the `[Core]` section of the configuration file.
+To further customize Cases for your center, add one or more of the following configuration elements to the `[Core]` section of the configuration file.

     # Configuration options which are used by or which describe NCS
-    # Navigator Core in this instance of the suite.
+    # Navigator Cases in this instance of the suite.

-    # The root URI for NCS Navigator Core.
+    # The root URI for NCS Navigator Cases.
     uri = "https://ncsnavigator.ncsstudycenter.org/"

     # The Name and Phone number of the Study Center